nokia/SReXperts/eda/README.md

 kubectl apply -f $(pwd)/eda/fabric
 ```

+The 5 nodes should now be synced on EDA.
+Try login to the EDA GUI and check it out!

 ## Extract the kubeconfig

 (TBD if we need it, since the kind cluster will originally have only 127.0.0.1 as the k8s API)